bana9999/ALPR/README.md

      1.The license plate needs to be detected and extracted from the overall image.
 This is done by using object detection method like using You-Only-Look-Once version
      5(YOLOv5).

-     2. After extracting the license plate, individual characters of LP number need to be recognized, this is done by using integrating the Nanonets platform which provides
+     2. After extracting the license plate, individual characters of LP number need to be recognized, this is done by integrating the ALPR model with Nanonets, which is a
-     Optical Character Recognition (OCR) model.
+     website that provides a variety of AI tools and APIs for image extraction and enables the use of OCR technology, was used in order to complete the objective of the project by recognizing license plate characters.

      3. The last phase is to retrieve the Owner's and Vehicle's information of the recognized LP by integrating the ALPR system with a database.
 # Dataset
 The following datasets have been used for different purposes: